thkupy/sbcnrnpy/README.md

 This code is mainly here for review.
 If you want to run the model please follow the instructions below.
 Many simulations, even with multiprocessing, run for a very long time.
 As a rule of thumb on my machine simulation is about 3-4x slower than real time (i.e. 3-4s for a 1000ms simulation).
 This was created to run in a 64bit linux environment.
 I cannot really help with windows or mac but just contact me if you have questions, maybe I can help.
+The platform specificity concerns the loading of the model library libnrnmech / nrnmech.dll.
+This occurs in semodels.py around line 19.
+If you are trying to run this on windows or osx you should modify the code here to load the correct library name for your platform.

 # Installation Instructions